Health-Research-From-Home/DataAnalysisChallenge/files/problem.md

 ## Task 2 Description: Predicting Pain Measurements and Optimizing Sampling Frequency

 ### Task Overview
 Imagine you have data on a number of patients, each with daily pain measurements recorded over a certain time period.
 However, in the real world, collecting patient-reported outcomes can be demanding and time-consuming.
-Your mission is to forecast patients’ pain measurement with high accuracy—while also minimizing the number of data points you request.
+Your mission is to forecast patients’ pain measurement with high accuracy—while also minimizing the number of data points you request to retrieve.

 More details will be provided during the hackathon.